parsehex/airmash-extensions/README.md

 ## Other stuff

 - [SWAM without SWAM](./swam-compat.md) - Page I'm writing as I figure out how to convert Starmash extensions to work on vanilla AIRMASH.
+- [parsehex/airmash](https://github.com/parsehex/airmash) - Info about me & Airmash, other things I make for / with the game.

 ## License

+The content _within this repository_ is licensed under the [MIT License](./LICENSE).
+That is to say that the game Airmash itself is **not** under any license.

 MIT © parsehex

+MIT © Detect

 MIT © Fabio Spampinato